- Access and Safety On Campus

 - Information on Microsoft Teams

 Teaching and Learning Services (TLS) has developed resources to help support course instructors as they transition to teaching in an online environment.

-In light of the ongoing COVID-19 pandemic and continued reduced campus activities, Carleton will be waiving all parking fees for the winter term and will not be issuing parking permits to students, faculty or staff at this time.
+In light of the ongoing COVID-19 pandemic and continued reduced campus activities, Carleton will be waiving all parking permit fees for the summer term and will not be issuing parking permits to students, faculty or staff at this time.

 Employees are expected to continue to work remotely if their duties can be performed remotely.

 You can rest assured that your parking space will be maintained.
-Parking Services will review its fees for the summer term and provide an update to the campus community.
+Parking Services will review its fees in the summer and provide an update to the campus community.

 We encourage all members of the Carleton community to consider donating their monthly parking rate to the Carleton Student Emergency Fund 2020 on FutureFunder to provide immediate assistance to Carleton students in these challenging times.